taranikkaa/4.Execution_of_NetworkCommends/README.md

  AIM :Use of Network commands in Real Time environment Software : Command Prompt And Network Protocol Analyzer
- Procedure: To do this EXPERIMENT- follows these steps:
+<BR>Procedure: To do this EXPERIMENT- follows these steps:
  In this EXPERIMENT- students have to understand basic networking commands e.g cpdump, netstat, ifconfig, nslookup ,traceroute and also Capture ping and traceroute PDUs using a network protocol analyzer